 I absolutely love traveling with my boyfriend.
 There’s nothing like seeing the world with the one you love by your side.
 Traveling to new places with your significant other can benefit your relationship in many ways.
 According to a survey from the U.S. Travel Association, couples who travel together have healthier, happier relationships compared to those who don’t.

-Couples who travel often enjoy more conversations with one another and feel more connected.
-Traveling creates romance, which can lead to a better sex life.
+Couples who travel often enjoy deeper conversations with one another and feel more connected.
+Traveling creates romance, which can lead to a better love life.
 But where should couples start?
-Some would agree that road trips are a great way to incorporate traveling with your partner.
-Whether it’s a day trip of just one hour or 10-hour drive, road trips make for a fun way to bond and strengthen relationships.
+I’d say road trips are a great way to incorporate traveling with your partner.
+Whether it’s a day trip of just one hour or 10-hour drive, road trips make for a fun opportunity to bond and strengthen relationships.

 Two Drifters give couples the tools to plan a trip properly.
 Amy and Nathan said road trips are a great way for couples to reconnect and strengthen their marriage.
 Regardless of how old the relationship is, a road trip can surely help it go the distance.